Rolandjg/skool4free/README.md

       Use the "Ask a question" section to record a voice question.
       Click Submit Question to have your question transcribed, and the LLM will respond with a spoken answer, which will be played automatically.

+Tested on Fedora Linux with python 12.5 cuda 11.8